 HAP-729.
 Financial Management for Health Care Organizations.
 This course introduces the student to selected strategic finance topics such as cost concepts, costing systems, cost-volume-profit analysis, cost and revenue prediction, pricing strategies, budgeting, variance analysis, inventory management, performance evaluation, and incentive compensation.
 Prerequisite: HAP-726 Health Care Accounting.
 3 s.h.

 HAP-730.
-Operations and Project Management.
+Healthcare Project Management.
 This course is designed to provide students with an overview of Operations Management within a healthcare organization.
 More specifically, it will focus on the many tools available to assess the organization’s strategic and tactical position as well as the tools and techniques required to shift an organization from its current state to one closer to the leadership’s stated vision.
 Emphasis will be placed on using project management as the discipline used to deliver on strategic objectives, including a review of the required governance that must be in place to be effective.
 Students will be expected to demonstrate project management tools and techniques through the implementation of a semester-long project within the community.
 3 s.h.

 HAP-735.
 Health Law and Risk Management.
 This course introduces the student to legal concepts and issues related to health care management.
 Special topics include liability, risk management, patient-provider relationships, fraud and abuse, antitrust, and health legislation.
 This course will also examine selected business law topics including agency and partnership, business corporations, and joint ventures.
 3 s.h.